 - A more environmentally sustainable process compared to the traditional production methods for nickel sulphate, due to significantly lower emissions, power consumption and waste generation

-- Ability to produce high-quality nickel sulphate for use in batteries
+- Ability to produce high-quality nickel sulphate for use in lithium-ion batteries

-Having completed this important workstream, IGO is continuing to explore value creation from downstream processing aligned to clean energy through potential partnerships and collaborative industry opportunities, leveraging off the technology developed by IGO.
+After completing this important workstream in 2019, IGO has continued to explore value creation from downstream processing aligned to clean energy through potential partnerships and collaborative industry opportunities, leveraging off the technology we developed.